LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 or Quintus Prolog as backend compilers do the lack of a required built-in support that cannot be sensibly defined in Prolog.

 Code coverage is only available when testing Logtalk code.
+But Prolog modules can often be compiled as Logtalk objects and plain Prolog code may be wrapped in a Logtalk object by using `include/1` directives.
+These two workarounds may thus allow generating code coverage data also for Prolog code by defining tests that use the `<</2` control construct to call the Prolog predicates.

 Other notes